 Modifying the configuration files is not usually necessary.
 However,

-configured, the accounting configuration does need special modification
+the accounting configuration does need special modification, because the

-reread the configuration.
-The example below shows that the management
+the configuration.
+The example below shows that the management VRF is

-VRF is named mgmt.
-You can place the vrf parameter in either the
+named mgmt.
+The vrf parameter can be placed in either

-After editing the configuration file, send the HUP signal
+After editing the configuration file, notify the accounting process to

 sudo commands run by TACACS+ users generate accounting records